listguy/Chat-App-Template/README.md

   and then save the received data to a state variable called 'messages'. \
   You can use axios that is already installed in the projects dependencies.

-7. Create a state variable named 'user'.
+7. Create a state variable named 'user' and set it to a default of an empty string.
 Inside the useEffect, create a [random](https://www.w3schools.com/js/js_random.asp) number between 1-2000 and set the user variable value to: 'Guest#' + randomNumber.
 That will be your username for now.

 8. **Great work so far!** , now your messages state variable is constantly getting updated with all the messages in your server. \
 Now it is time to activate your input. \